 Rebelling against normalcy

-To rebel against the herd is the most difficult thing you can do, because you need the guts to be honest with yourself and others.
-To voice the truth in a world filled with deception is quite a risky thing to do.
-Speaking the truth means going against the current of tradition, which in turn means confronting the crowd mentality and going through immense hardship because of that.
+To rebel against the normalcy of society is the most difficult thing you can do, because you need the guts to be honest with yourself and others.
+To voice the truth in a world filled with deception is tremendously risky, because it means going against the current of tradition, which in turn means confronting the crowd mentality and going through immense hardship because of that.

 There have been many people who had the courage to rebel against the normalcy of our sick society, but most of them couldn’t deal with the negative consequences their actions had on themselves.
-When nobody embraces your uniqueness and is able to understand you, and when everybody is trying to suppress you and make you fit back into society, it is easy to lose courage, and not uncommon to experience immense psychological anguish.
-That’s why some of the greatest minds to have ever walked on earth were suffering from serious psychological issues.
-And although now, a long time since they passed away, they are recognized as geniuses, while still alive they were considered weirdos or lunatics by the majority.
+When nobody embraces your uniqueness and is able to understand you, and when everybody is trying to suppress you and make you fit back into society, it is easy to lose courage, and not uncommon to experience psychological anguish.
+That’s why some of the greatest minds to have ever walked the earth suffered from serious psychological disorders.
+And although now, a long time after passing away, they’re recognized as geniuses, when alive they were considered weirdos or lunatics by the majority.

-Once you realize how sick the way you and most people are living is, and openly go against it, trying to reclaim your freedom and create your own path in life, you are bound to get in trouble.
-People, including family members and friends, will do everything to put obstacles on your path with the intention to “help” you become normal again, exactly like they are.
-Instead of helping you to grow your wings of consciousness and leave behind what is burdening your psyche, they do their best to cut them off, so as to make you crawl by their side and suffer together.
+Once you realize how sick the way most of us are living is, and openly go against it, trying to reclaim your freedom and create your own path in life, you are bound to get in trouble.
+People, including family members, will likely do everything they can to put obstacles on your path with the intention to “help” you become “normal” again — that is, exactly like they are.
+Instead of helping you to grow your wings of consciousness and leave behind what is burdening your psyche, they’ll (mostly unconsciously) do their best to cut them off, to make you crawl by their side and suffer together.

-Your inner voice has for a very long time been telling you that life could be lived much more beautifully, and you should trust it because it’s right.
-And although it might be the most difficult thing to achieve, it is the only thing worth working for, because, again, what is the point of living otherwise?
+Your inner voice has been telling you for a very long time that life could be lived much more beautifully, and you should trust it because it’s right.
+And although that might be the most difficult thing to achieve, it is the only thing worth working for, because, again, what is the point of living otherwise?
 What is the point of wasting your entire life, just because others told you that’s how you are supposed to live?

-If you wish to live in your own way, and not the way others expect you to live, you need to gather some courage in your heart to be a little crazy — crazy according to society’s standards.
+If you wish to live in your own way, and not the way others expect you to live, you need to gather some courage in your heart to be a little “crazy”.
 You need to distance yourself from the comfort of the herd and follow your calling, without caring much about what others think of you.
 You need to be willing to go through tremendous hardship, without giving up trying to turn your dreams into reality.